|

 My Ladys side.

-Faramir dropped his sword.
-Give me the knife, he
+Faramir quickly put away his sword.
+Give me the knife,

 The other man pushed Huy into the shop.
-What?
-Oh
+What'soh

 gods, Riya!

 Take her, said Faramir.
-He dropped to his knees beside
+He crouched beside Abdis

 Abdi outwitted us, said Ribhadda, gently guiding